Qiskit/qiskit/docs/how_to/use_qasm2.rst

     from qiskit import QuantumCircuit
     import numpy as np

-    custom_gate = QuantumCircuit(1) # custom  a X gate using H,Rz,H for this you need another QuantumCircuit.
+    custom_gate = QuantumCircuit(1) # To customize the X gate, one example is by using the H, Rz, and H gates.
+For this, you'll need another QuantumCircuit. custom_gate.h(0)
-    custom_gate.h(0)
     custom_gate.rz(np.pi,0)
     custom_gate.h(0)

-    gate = custom_gate.to_gate() # to_gate() convert the circuit custom_gate() in a gate that you need to indicate the posiiton in your quantum circuit. gate.name = 'custom X' # Put a name to the custom gate.
+    gate = custom_gate.to_gate() # The to_gate() method converts the custom_gate() quantum circuit into a gate that you need to specify its position in your quantum circuit. gate.name = 'custom X'

     qc = QuantumCircuit(4,4)
     qc.h(0)
     qc.cx(0,1)
     qc.cx(1,2)
     qc.cx(2,3)
-    qc.append(gate,[1])  # To add a custom gate you need to use the method append, where you indicate the gate and the QuantumReigsters. qc.barrier()
+    qc.append(gate,[1])  # To add a custom gate, you need to use the method append, where you indicate the gate and the QuantumReigsters. qc.barrier()
     qc.measure(range(4),range(4))
     qc.draw("mpl")